 Purchase cotton balls and rubbing alcohol.
-The rubbing alcohol may be bought cheaply from the grocery shop, pharmacy or convenient stores.
-From which brand you have bought is not matter at all?
+The rubbing alcohol may be bought cheaply from the grocery shop, pharmacy, or convenience stores.
+Which brand you have bought is not mattered at all?
 Buy the cheapest options found in the market.

 Soak the cotton ball in rubbing alcohol.
 Keep the cotton ball to the opening of the rubbing alcohol bottle.
-Tip the bottle as the rubbing alcohol soaks to the cotton ball.
-Be conscious not to spill it all over the space do not build jerky movements.
+Tip the bottle as the rubbing alcohol soaks into the cotton ball.
+Be conscious not to spill it all over the space.
+Do not build jerky movements.

-- Swap out and refresh old one for the new balls as required
+- Swap out and refresh old ones for the new balls as required

 - When your skin starts to burn or to feel uncomfortable, do not rub at your stain.

 Use lotion.
 If the stain is removed, wash your hands with the soap after that use a moisturizing lotion to soothe the skin after all rinse with alcohol.

 Using Salt and Lemon Juice

 Prepare a fresh paste.
 Make a mixture of clean squeezed salt and lemon juice in a small bowl.
 For using this method, you must be very careful not for any open cuts because both salt and citric acid may cause burning pain if they get in contact with an open wound.